richmahn/en_ta/translate/resources-fofs/sub-title.md

-How will I know if the translationNote is about a Figure of Speech?
+How will I know if the translationNote is about a figure of speech?